Topologies and Topological Spaces

 Let be a topological space and let be a subset of .

-A subset is a neighbourhood of iff there exists an open set such that
+We say that a subset is a neighbourhood of if there exists an open set such that .

 NOTATION